geekypedia/Rester/README.md

 It mainly comprises of an API engine that projects your MySQL database as a fully working collection of RESTful APIs which are compliant with OpenAPI Specifications (Swagger).
 You can just plug-in your existing database by providing a connection string, and immediately you will get fully featured RESTful APIs, along with documentation generated in Swagger.
 It supports OpenAuth and also provides a token based mechanism for securing your APIs.
 It also provides built-in login APIs to authenticate and generate token.
 It provides built-in file upload APIs.
 It provides embedded IDE, DB Management Tool and terminal and you can run all of these from browser.

 NEW ADDITIONS - A New Code Editor similar to Visual Studio Code with autocomplete for many languages.
-A Node.JS manager which allows you to run Node.JS applications even if your shared hosting provider only allows PHP.
+A Node.JS manager which allows you to run native Node.JS applications even if your shared hosting provider only allows PHP.
 Yes, it is indeed magical!
+And you know what, you can do the same with Python as well.
+Yes, running a native python API under shared PHP hosting!
+It is indeed super magical!

 Best part of this is, it has got a very simple architecture, so it is compatible to be hosted as-is on shared hosting environments, even on the free ones like FreeHosting.com, GoogieHost and 000webhost.
 We have also tried it on cheaper hosts like HostBudget.com, BingLoft, Flaunt7, KatyaWeb.
 So, all you need is your grandpa's laptop, a browser and internet.